 "Each organization involved plays a role in conserving Oklahoma's vast resources, and we want to bring together all of those resources to better serve our great state," said Trey Lam, Oklahoma Conservation Commission executive director.
 "As state organizations go through budget cuts, it's just as important to come together to address the conservation needs and look for new ways to expand our impact through collaboration."

 One outcome of the communication objective will be an annual meeting of all partners in Oklahoma to address the issues in conservation.
 This meeting is tentatively scheduled for Aug.
 18-19, 2017, in Oklahoma City.

 The Oklahoma Conservation Task Force was launched today during a special memorandum of understanding signing at the Oklahoma History Center in Oklahoma City.
 Pictured are (L to R): Oklahoma Secretary of Agriculture Jim Reese; Trey Lam, executive director, Oklahoma Conservation Commission; J.D.
-Strong, director, Oklahoma Department of Wildlife Conservation; Billy Cook, Ph.D., senior vice president and Agricultural Division director, Noble Foundation; Oklahoma Lt.
+Strong, director, Oklahoma Department of Wildlife Conservation; Billy Cook, Ph.D., senior vice president and Agricultural Division director, Noble Research Institute; Oklahoma Lt.
 Gov. Todd Lamb; Tom Coon, Ph.D., vice president of agricultural programs, Oklahoma State University; Gary O'Neill, state conservationist, USDA Natural Resources Conservation Service; Jimmy Emmons, president, Oklahoma Association of Conservation Districts; and Jack Hicks, president, Oklahoma Tribal Conservation Advisory Council.